 Importantly, such a team can (and should) be formed by experts in various fields, not solely by software engineers.
 Depending on the project’s needs, the development team should also include designers, testers, writers, data scientists, etc. After all, development team members should have different responsibilities depending on their expertise.
 However, they all should bring tremendous value to the project.

 - First and foremost: completing various tasks defined for each sprint

 - participating proactively in various team meetings such as daily stand-ups and retrospectives

 Benefits of implementing Scrum in software engineering

 So now you know what exactly Scrum is, what its process looks like and who forms a Scrum team.
 Now the question remains: Why is this project management methodology may be a good choice for your project?
-Let’s find out what makes Scrum such a popular choice in software engineering:
+Let’s find out what makes this Agile framework such a popular choice in software engineering: